9th-11th Grade To-Do List

 Beginning with your sophomore year, start to narrow your involvement and focus!

 Take challenging classes in core academic subjects (AP & IB if available, Honors when not) beginning freshman year!

-3 years of math (algebra I & II, geometry); 4th year encouraged, but necessary for students interested in STEM majors (pre-calc, calculus, trigonometry)
+3 years of math (algebra I & II, geometry); 4th year encouraged (pre-calc, calculus, trigonometry), but necessary for students interested in STEM majors.
+Students specifically interested in majoring in engineering, math, or finance will be expected to have completed calculus in high school.

 3 years of history (ancient/world, European, U.S. history & government)